top of page

 She gets drunk, ends her killing spree and returns amiably to the realm of the Gods.
 Every year at a festival in her honor, people drink beer dyed red with pomegranate juice.

-Among the most ancient plants of the Mediterranean region, pomegranates are also called apples in some regions.
-They're one of the fruits transported along the early trade routes, with remains found in houses of the elite.
+Pomegranates are also called apples in some regions.
+They're one of the fruits transported along the early trade routes, with archaeological remains found in houses of the elite.

 Pomegranate is used in traditional dishes of Turkey, Iran, Afghanistan, the Mediterranean and Aegean.
 It's been naturalized in countries such as Arabia, inland Asia and the United States.